Rewriting Thinking Sphinx: Loading Only When Necessary

 There’s plenty to focus on with Thinking Sphinx v3 (released just under six months ago), because a ton has changed - but that’s pretty well covered in the documentation.
 I’m going to cover one thing per post instead.

-First up: index definitions are now located in their own files, located in the
+First up: index definitions are now located in their own files, located

 So, instead of this within your model: